Summary for migrant species:

 Highlights for sedentary species:

-For a pdf version (revised) with more details, please click Singapore Raptor Report – Jan 2018, revised
+For more details, please click Singapore Raptor Report – December 2019

 Compiled by Tan Gim Cheong

-Many thanks to everyone who had reported their sightings in one way or another, and also thanks to Goh Cheng Teng and Terence Tan for the use of their photos.
+Many thanks to everyone who had reported their sightings in one way or another, and especially to Ang T H, Lee Van Hien, Chan Yoke Meng, Sim Chip Chye, Johnny Chew, Dennis Lim, and Tay Kian Guan for the use of their photos.